Blue River Action Plan

 Focal Species: Monarch Butterfly

 Habitat: Urban Forest

 Focal Species: Ruby throated hummingbird

-Habitat: Oxbow wetland and riparian forest
+Habitat: Oxbow wetland

-Focal Species: Red Eared Slider
+Focal Species: Red-Eared Slider

 In each Action Area, we highlight a plant or animal that is native to this region, which relies on key habitats to thrive.
 By improving the health of the Action Area, we can protect these focal species and help them thrive.

 While each Action Area holds many types of habitat, the Blue River Action Plan focuses restoration and conservation on one keystone habitat that dominates each Area.